EECS 381 - Object-Oriented and Advanced Programming - Winter 2017

 - The final exam will be very similar in style to the midterm, so reviewing your midterm and studying the sample questions will give you

 the best idea about what the exam will be like in terms of style.

-- While some questions may be about low-level coding issues, by far the emphasis will be on concepts and
+- While some questions may be about low-level coding issues, the emphasis will be on concepts and

 understanding the "why" and "how does it work."